paulinamarczak/Chronostratigraphy_Year_Range_Calculator/README.md

 Given an input Excel file (.xls, .xlsx), it populates the associated year ranges for the given stratigraphic ranges based on the version 2022/02 Chronostratigraphic Chart.
 The associated ranges are included in the lookup table (LUT.csv), which looks like this:

-            System      Epoch    Stage   age_max   age_max_ age_min  age_min_
+            System      Max_Age_LUT   Max_Age_Range_LUT Min_Age_LUT  Min_Age_Range_LUT
-            Quaternary  Holocene Megh...
-0.0042    0       0       0
+            Quaternary  2.58           0                0            0

 The columns are described below:

-    age_max
+`Max_Age_LUT`

 is defined as the oldest age of the given stratigraphic unit.

-    age_max_
+`Max_Age_Range_LUT`

 is defined as any year range estimates associated with the oldest age.

-    age_min
+`Min_Age_LUT`

 is defined as the most recent age of the given stratigraphic unit.

-    age_min_
+`Min_Age_Range_LUT`

 is defined as any year range estimates associated with the most recent age.

 For an example, refer to the Quaternary system record above.
-The age_max is 0.0042, which is the oldest age that is classified under Quaternary.
+The Max_Age_LUT is 2.58, which is the oldest age that is classified under Quaternary.

+Records that are uncertain (i.e., they contain a question mark) will not be populated.

 ## User-Editable Parameters:

 * You can edit the age values to give different ranges if you like.
 To do this, change them in the LUT.csv copy of the /parent folder.
-* This script requires your inputs to contain at least a System/Period column, and Series/Epoch or Stage/Age if possible.
+* This script requires your inputs to contain at least one 'from' and one 'to' System/Period/Series/Epoch/Stage/Age column.
+Alternatively, you can supply one column which specifies a 'from' and 'to' in the form of:

+`Mesoproterozoic to Neoproterozoic`

+`Jurassic`

 * You can set the name of the input column as an input environment variable.
 * The output is a resultant .csv file with the populated ranges.
 Ranges that were already populated are not overwritten unless specified, which is the default setting.